1. What identification do I need to bring?

 6. How are the seats assigned?

-Please keep in mind that seats are assigned based on weight balance by our partner to help ensure proper balance of the helicopter.
+Please keep in mind that seats are assigned based on weight balance by the aircraft operator to help ensure proper balance of the helicopter.
 This is a necessary safety measure, and we ask that you stay in your assigned seat.